britram/taps-transports/draft-ietf-taps-transports.md

 NORM uses rate-based congestion control based upon the TCP-Friendly Rate Control (TFRC) {{RFC4324}} principles that are also used in DCCP {{RFC4340}}.
-NORM uses control messages to measure RTT and collect congestion event (e..g, loss event, ECN event, etc) information from the receiver(s) to support dynamic rate control adjustment.
-The TCP-Friendly Multicast Congestion Control (TFMCC) {{RFC4654}} used provides some extra features to support multicast but is functionally equivalent to TFRC in the unicast case.
+NORM uses control messages to measure RTT and collect congestion event information (e.g., reflecting a loss event or ECN event) from the receiver(s) to support dynamic adjustment or the rate.
+The TCP-Friendly Multicast Congestion Control (TFMCC) {{RFC4654}} provides extra features to support multicast, but is functionally equivalent to TFRC for unicast.

+Error detection and verification of the protocol control information relies on the on the underlying transport(e.g., UDP checksum).

-NORM's reliability mechanism is decoupled from congestion control.
-This allows alternative arrangements of transport services to be invoked.
-For example, fixed-rate reliable delivery can be supported or unreliable (but optionally "better than best effort" via packet erasure coding) delivery with rate- control per TFRC can be achieved.
-Additionally, alternative congestion control techniques may be applied.
-For example, TFRC rate control with congestion event detection based on ECN for links with high packet loss (e.g., wireless) has been implemented and demonstrated with NORM.
+The reliability mechanism is decoupled from congestion control.
+This allows invocation of alternative arrangements of transport services.
+For example, to support, fixed-rate reliable delivery or unreliable delivery (that may optionally be "better than best effort" via packet erasure coding) using TFRC.
+Alternative congestion control
+techniques may be applied.
+For example, TFRC rate control with congestion event detection based on ECN.

-While NORM is NACK-based for reliability transfer, it also supports a positive acknowledgment (ACK) mechanism that can be used for receiver flow control.
+While NORM provides NACK-based reliability, it also supports a positive acknowledgment (ACK) mechanism that can be used for receiver flow control.
-Again, since this mechanism is decoupled from the reliability and congestion control, applications that have different needs in this aspect can use the protocol differently.
-One example is the use of NORM for quasi-reliable delivery where timely delivery of newer content may be favored over completely reliable delivery of older content within buffering and RTT constraints.
+This mechanism is decoupled from the reliability and congestion control, supporting applications with different needs.
+One example is use of NORM for quasi-reliable delivery, where timely delivery of newer content may be favored over completely reliable delivery of older content within buffering and RTT constraints.

 ### Interface Description